5 best Robin alternatives & competitors

 Joan is a meeting room and desk booking platform built around e-ink display hardware, known for its clean interfaces and minimal onboarding friction.
 It integrates well with Google Workspace, Microsoft 365, and calendar systems, giving real-time visibility into room availability.

-Because Joan's priorities lie in room signage and booking rather than policy logic or access flows, it may feel limited for organizations that need visitor management, hybrid policy enforcement, or full workplace orchestration.
+Because Joan's priorities lie in room signage and booking rather than attendance logic or access flows, it may feel limited for organizations that need visitor management, hybrid attendance coordination, or full workplace orchestration.
 Some reviewers note the UX could be made easier, and touch screens can be slow and lagging.

 Joan pricing